MileHacker Logo

 • Hiking in Matobo Hills: Explore the unique granite landscape through various hiking trails.

-• Rock Climbing: Opportunities exist for experienced climbers on the granite formations (often needs permits and local expertise).
+• Rock Climbing: Opportunities exist for experienced climbers on the granite formations (often needs permissions and local specialist knowledge).

 • Wildlife Viewing: Focus on game drives and walks in Matobo Hills to spot diverse wildlife and birdlife.